inaka/elvis/README.md

 To run `elvis` from the terminal use the `rock` command (i.e. `elvis rock`).
-There's no need to specify a configuration file path if you have an `elvis.config` file in the same location where you are executing the soript, otherwise a configuration file can be specified through the use of the `--config` (or just `-c`) option.
+There's no need to specify a configuration file path if you have an `elvis.config` file in the same location where you are executing the script, otherwise a configuration file can be specified through the use of the `--config` (or just `-c`) option.